3s-rg/thesis-template/README.md

 We recommend writing in [Visual Studio Code](https://code.visualstudio.com/) using the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) and [LTex](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex) extensions.
 For help writing the content of your thesis, please refer to our [thesis tips](https://github.com/pfandzelter/thesis-tips).

+For your presentation, we provide a PowerPoint template in `presentation.potx`.
+If this template does not meet your requirements (different chair, different university, LaTeX user, etc.), please refer to the official university templates before making adjustments.

 Please keep these recommendations in mind when writing your thesis and working with this template:

 1. There are few official rules for formatting your thesis at Technische Universität Berlin.
 Our template can serve as a guideline and help you get started, but you are free to make any changes you deem necessary.